Clal Biotechnology Industries

 Venture Round in 2017

-Colospan Ltd is a clinical-stage medical device company based in Kfar Saba, Israel, that specializes in developing innovative solutions for colorectal surgeries.
-Founded in 2010, the company has created proprietary technology aimed at preventing anastomotic leaks and minimizing the need for diverting colonic stomas.
-Its lead product is a single-use, temporary intraluminal bypass device designed to reduce contact between fecal matter and the anastomotic site after procedures such as colectomy, which is often necessary in cases of severe intestinal inflammatory diseases and bowel or rectal cancer.
-By addressing the risk of leakage that can lead to prolonged hospitalization or additional surgeries, Colospan's devices aim to improve patient outcomes and facilitate a smoother recovery process while mitigating post-operative complications.
+Colospan Ltd is a clinical-stage medical device company based in Kfar Saba, Israel, specializing in healthcare equipment for colorectal surgeries.
+Established in 2010, Colospan develops proprietary technology aimed at preventing anastomotic leaks and the need for diverting colonic stomas after intestinal surgeries.
+The company’s lead product is a single-use, temporary intraluminal bypass device designed to reduce contact between fecal matter and the anastomotic site, thereby mitigating the complications associated with such leaks.
+This innovative device is intended to prevent or delay the need for colostomy after surgeries performed for severe intestinal inflammatory diseases and colorectal cancer.
+Colospan’s technology seeks to enhance patient recovery by reducing the risk of life-threatening symptoms associated with clinical anastomotic leaks and minimizing post-operative complications, ultimately supporting the well-being of patients following significant surgical procedures.

 Gamida Cell